 Bringing a new puppy home for the first time can be a little stressful.
 You’ll want to have everything ready for your new bundle of joy and a routine in mind.

 Remember the puppy is leaving their Mother for the first time ( who would keep them on the beaten path).
 They’ll need to adjust – so, do all you can to make their transition a good one.

-If you follow these tips, starting from the first night -you’ll have yourself a stress-free puppy who will show you love for years to come.
+In this post, I will go over everything that has worked for me over the years and if you follow these tips, starting from the first night -you’ll have yourself a stress-free puppy who will show you love for years to come.